thouska/spotpy/docs/Tutorial/7-Advanced_hints.md

 ## Sampling from a given parameter list

 SPOTPY enables you to sample directly from a given parameter list.
-This can be useful if you want to check specific parameter combinations or if you want to resample calibrated parameter set, in order to test different model setups or to save further model outputs.
+This can be useful if you want to check specific parameter combinations or if you want to re-sample calibrated parameter set, in order to test different model setups or to save further model outputs.
 To use this functionality you just have to rewrite your paramters function in your spotpy setup.
-We will show you a example how to test parameters of the rosenbrock tutorial.
+We will show you a example how to test parameters of the Rosenbrock tutorial.
 Just give the values you want to test as a list into the spotpy.parameter.List function:

     def __init__(self):
         self.params = [spotpy.parameter.List('x',[1,2,3,4,6,7,8,9,0]), #Give possible x values as a List